Cyclades Islands Yacht Charters

 Day 3: Paros

-Paros is considered as one of the most beautiful island of the Cyclades.
-With its cozy mountain villages, trendy towns and welcoming people, this idyllic island has a charm that is distinctly its own.
+Paros is considered one of the most beautiful islands of the Cyclades.
+With its cozy mountain villages, trendy towns, and welcoming people, this idyllic island has a charm that is distinctly its own.

 Day 4: Ios

 Some compare the Cyclades Island of Ios to Spring Break in Daytona Beach or Cancun, but once you visit this stunning Greek Island, you will see that Ios is so very much more.
 It is the international party center of college-age students with on-going fun lasting from June through August.
-You’ll experience a seemingly endless array of bars, cafes, clubs, and restaurants and a thriving night life.
-Spend your days recovering on one the perfect beaches and crystal clear water.
+You’ll experience a seemingly endless array of bars, cafes, clubs, and restaurants and thriving nightlife.
+Spend your days recovering on one of the perfect beaches and crystal clear water.

 Day 5: Santorini